AppDev-ACE/sastraX-backend-api/README.md

  - /sgpa: To fetch SGPA sem-wise (GET)
  - /cgpa: To fetch overall CGPA (GET)
  - /pyq: To fetch department-wise PYQs (GET)
+ - /chatbot: To fetch PYQs based on text(input message) in community chat (GET)
  - /messMenu: To fetch mess menu (GET)

 API is temporarily hosted in CLOUDFLARED for testing purpose